-Sinai Grace and Children's Hospitals are large complex structures consisting of inpatient rooms (nursing units), ancillary patient services (Radiology, Lab, Respiratory Therapy, etc.), as well as administrative offices.
+All DMC Hospitals are large complex structures consisting of inpatient rooms (nursing units), ancillary patient services (Radiology, Lab, Respiratory Therapy, etc.), as well as administrative offices.

 Because of the complexity of the Hospitals' design, visitors can easily get lost.
 It is the responsibility of all students to assist visitors by giving clear and adequate directions whenever possible.
 There may be times when you need to accompany a patient or find another employee or student who can do so.